gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 TBD - declaring dependencies of a plugin on other plugins TBD - configuring which repositories, possibly none, to use to resolve plugin declaration and to use to resolve implementation modules.
-TBD - backwards compatibility wrt moving the core plugins.
-EG all core plugins are currently visible on every script compile classpath.
+TBD - backwards compatibility wrt moving the core plugins. eg all core plugins are currently visible on every script compile classpath.
 TBD - declare and expose only the API of the plugin TBD - require statement adds a mapping rule so that version is not required to apply the plugin later in the same script.
 TBD - handle conflicts where different versions of a plugin are requested to be applied to the target object.